-Prerequisite: PSY 100 with a grade of C or better or consent of instructor.
+Prerequisites: PSY 100 with a grade of C or better or consent of instructor.

-QUANTITATIVE METHODS (QM)
+Quantitative Methods (QM)

-QM 75 Introduction to Quantitative Methods (3)
+QM 75: Introduction to Quantitative Methods

 QM 75 is intended for Career Technical Education students.
-It fulfills some certificate requirements and can be used as a prerequisite to QM 107C or MATH 100C.
+It can be used to fulfill some certificate requirements, and also can be used as a preparation for select transfer-level MATH or QM courses needed for an associate degree, in AMT or CULN.
 Course topics include ratio and percent, unit conversion, graphs, data interpretation, basic algebra, solving linear equations, and working with formulas with special emphasis on pattern recognition and problem solving.
-Cross-listed as MATH 75.
+Crosslisted as MATH 75.
 A student may not earn credit for both QM 75 and MATH 75.